lifeofal/lifeofal/README.md

 ### March 22, 2022 🍀

 First push to the repo.
-Version control seemed necissary at this point since my last project file was absolutley demolished with a `npm audit --force`.
-Thankfully I didnt have too many dependencies missing and I could just re-install them through the cache
+Version control seemed necessary at this point since my last project file was absolutely demolished with a `npm audit --force`.
+Thankfully I didn’t have too many dependencies missing and I could just re-install them through the cache

 --------------------------------------------------
 # REACT readme: